What Is Nick Faldo's Net Worth?

 Further Professional Career

-Faldo continued his success on the European Tour in the early 80s, taking two consecutive Sun Alliance PGA Championships in 1980 and 1981.
+Faldo continued his success on the European Tour in the early '80s, taking two consecutive Sun Alliance PGA Championships in 1980 and 1981.
 He later finished at the top of the Order of Merit in 1983 with five European Tour wins.
-Faldo went on to become a regular contender in major championships.
-In May of 1987, he won the Peugeot Spanish Open, and just two months later, notched his first major title by winning the British Open.
+Nick went on to become a regular contender in major championships.
+In May 1987, he won the Peugeot Spanish Open, and just two months later, notched his first major title by winning the British Open.
 Faldo won his second major championship two years later at the 1989 Masters, and then successfully defended his Masters title in 1990.
 In the process, he became the first golfer to win back-to-back Masters titles since Jack Nicklaus in 1965 and 1966.
 Faldo's next major was the US Open, where he finished tied for third place.
 Better success came the next month, when he won his second British Open.
 Faldo took his historic third Open Championship title in 1992.
 Additionally, he received the European Tour Order of Merit for the second time.

-Faldo recorded numerous further victories throughout the 90s.
+Nick recorded numerous further victories throughout the '90s.
 In 1993, he won the Carroll's Irish Open for an unprecedented third consecutive time.
 Turning his attention toward the US PGA Tour, he later took a victory at Augusta in 1996.
 Faldo subsequently emerged victorious at the 1996 Masters, besting Greg Norman.
 The following year, he had his final career tournament win at the Nissan Open in Los Angeles.
 With his form slowly declining, Faldo played his last full season on the PGA Tour in 2001.
-He continued on playing less frequently, but still managed a laudable fifth-place tie at the 2002 US Open.
+He continued on, playing less frequently, but still managed a laudable fifth-place tie at the 2002 US Open.
 Subsequently, at the 2003 British Open, he came in tied for eighth.
 Faldo went on to make appearances at a number of Opens through 2015, but repeatedly failed to make the cut.

 2008 Ryder Cup